hyper07/VisitPlanApp/README.md

 ## Features
 - Create visit plan schedule for customers in territory
 - Get customers list with previous order history from SAP
-- If order has been created, Status will be changed to not be editable.
+- If order has been created, status will be changed to not be editable.